 On some media, there can be one or several volumes on a unit.
 There can be one or more units of media in a Vault.
 There can also be multiple Vaults on a single host computer, depending on its performance and storage pools - where one or more pieces of media are linked together for a common use.

-All managed media is configured with common elements including: label, header, data storage area, on-media catalog, data tape media, hard disk media, shadow hard disk, and virtual media.
+All managed media is configured with common elements including: label, header, data storage area, on-media catalog, data tape media, hard disk media, and virtual media.

 Media Retention and Purging